aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

     *   **Top N Filtering**: Focus on what matters.
 For charts with many categories, you can instantly filter to see the "Top 5", "Top 8", "Top 10", or "Top 20" items, with all others grouped into an "Others" category.
 You can also hide the "Others" group for a clearer view.
     *   Zoom and pan on charts to explore dense data.
     *   Click on data points to see details and multi-select for comparison.
 *   **Conversational AI Chat**: Engage in a dialogue with the AI.
-Ask for new analyses, inquire about data points, or request summaries.
+Ask for a new analysis, inquire about data points, or request summaries.
 The AI maintains conversation context.
 *   **🤖 Dynamic AI-Driven Interaction & Analysis**: The AI acts as an expert analyst with common sense, providing synthesized insights and business interpretations.
 It can perform a sequence of actions to guide you, creating a more natural conversational flow.
     *   **Insightful "Point and Talk"**: The AI can highlight a relevant chart and then follow up with a detailed text explanation.
 When it discusses a specific chart, a **"Show Related Card"** button appears with its message, allowing you to instantly jump to the visualization it's referencing.
     *   **Interactive Filtering**: Ask the AI to "On the sales chart, show me only the Marketing and Engineering departments."
 The AI will apply the filter to the card instantly.